Newlyweds (TV series): Production

 A pilot for the series was produced in Melbourne by Crawford Productions in early 1992.
 Written by Ian McFadyen and Mary-Anne Fahey, it starred Lisa McCune, Katrina Foster, Richard Healey, Cathy Godbold, Rhys Muldoon, Stewart Faichney and Tenley Gilmore.
+Georgie Parker was originally offered McCune's role, but had to turn it down due to other commitments.
 In April 1992, Jacqueline Lee Lewis of The Sydney Morning Herald reported that Crawfords would re-shoot the pilot for Seven Network after recasting several roles.
+After the second pilot was filmed, Lee Lewis reported that Seven liked the show's concept and were waiting on the scripts before giving it "final approval", but a tentative production date of August 1992 had been set.

 Reception

 Peter Holmes of The Sydney Morning Herald initially observed that "Newlyweds appears nothing more than Romeo and Juliet, badly done for the millionth time."
 Holmes admitted to openly laughing four times, especially at scenes involving Gore's "ice-bitch" character.
 The Ages Mark Lawrence thought the show was the most promising out of the recent locally produced sitcoms.
 He praised Gabardi's performance, saying that he has "good timing and clearly relishes his opportunity", while he found Jones was "a perfect match" for him.
 Like Holmes, Lawrence enjoyed Gore's performance as Irene, writing "If one must single out a star in this series, it's her.
 Such is the presence she creates."

 Lawrence's fellow critic Geoff Slattery gave the show a more negative review, describing it as "a fatuous, demeaning, anti-intellectual series based on one sentence of concept: Newlyweds deals with problems familiar to all young couples.'"
 Slattery felt that the show was full of bad stereotypes and had "no redeeming social values, perceptions, or understanding of either newlyweds, or the Australia of the '90s."